 10. Take a moment and take some pictures of what's going on in the spirit around you - the worshippers, the band, the way the lights ebb and flow on the walls, etc. Be in the moment of creating your art, but don't isolate yourself from being a part of what God is doing in the room, whether He prompts you to observe with your eyes, or just listen in the Spirit without looking at anyone.

 As an example of this, I want to share a really awesome thing that happened to me during another conference in 2015.
 I was painting on stage, and I had my back toward the audience throughout the worship.
-I could feel that Holy Spirit was moving mightily throughout the sanctuary, but I didn't feel I should turn around to look.
-Near the end of the worship I then heard Holy Spirit tell me I could turn around.
+I could feel that Holy Spirit was touching people throughout the sanctuary, but He said I shouldn't turn around just yet to look.
+Near the end of the worship I heard Holy Spirit tell me I could turn around.
 At the base of the stage behind me was a woman who was dancing across the front with several different sets of worship flags.
 The colors in her flags, and the movements she was making, matched the colors and movement in my painting.
 I had absolutely no idea we were dancing in the spirit together.
 It was amazing and powerful!
-(RE: Warrior Worship collage, below)
+(Per first picture, upper right.)

 11. Put your brush down and walk as far away from your artwork as you can, as you go along.
 God will often show you details you can’t see from up close, or areas you need to adjust.
 I even turn my canvas 90 degrees, 180 degrees, 270 degrees as I'm painting.
 Sometimes God will show me a picture from another angle than the one from which I started.
 That's exciting.
 I like those unexpected moments.